Global Convergence of Iteratively Reweighted Least Squares for Robust Subspace Recovery: FMS: Review and Extension to Affine Subspaces

-One can think of $\gamma$ as an inlier-percentage hyperparameter.
-This choice is inspired from \cite{kummerle2020iteratively,peng2024global}, and ensures that $\epsilon_k$ forms a nonincreasing sequence while remaining sufficiently large relative to the set $\{\dist(\bx,L^{(k)})\}_{\bx\in\calX}$.
+This choice, inspired by \citet{kummerle2020iteratively} and generalized to the subspace recovery setting, ensures that $\epsilon_k$ forms a nonincreasing sequence while remaining sufficiently large relative to the distances ${\dist(\bx,L^{(k)})}_{\bx\in\calX}$.
 We summarize the regularized IRLS in Algorithm~\ref{alg:IRLS}, which we refer to as Fast Median Subspace with Dynamic Smoothing (FMS-DS).

-Dynamic smoothing allows for the parameter $\epsilon$ to converge to zero along the iterations.
+Dynamic smoothing allows $\epsilon$ to decrease over the iterations.
 This leads to a procedure that can recover a solution to the unregularized problem by solving a sequence of regularized problems.
-This is made rigorous in Section \ref{sec:theroeticalanalysis}.
+This is made rigorous in Section \ref{sec:theoreticalanalysis}.

-The FMS-DS algorithm requires three inputs: an initial guess at the subspace $L^{(0)}$, a lower bound on the percentage of inliers $\gamma$, and an initial regularization hyperparameter $\epsilon_{-1}$.
-The parameters $\gamma$ and $\epsilon_{-1}$ can be estimated using prior knowledge or cross-validation.
+The FMS-DS algorithm requires two inputs: an initial guess for the subspace $L^{(0)}$, and a hyperparameter $\gamma$.
+This hyperparameter can be estimated using prior knowledge or cross-validation.
+Its choice for specific inlier-outlier models is discussed in Section \ref{sec:theoreticalanalysis}.